Kitchen lovers often ask how to clean a kitchen knife. And here’s everything that falls in answer to this easy-peasy question.

 Bonus Tips and Tricks to clean kitchen knives!

 If you are still looking for some extra tips for cleaning kitchen knives.
 There’s still nothing to worry about as we have got your back.
 There are some tips that can work for you if you want to increase the life of your kitchen knives.

 - Clean your knives immediately after use as it lowers the chances of sticky stains and spots.

 - Always wash by hand using any regular dishwashing soap.

-- Steel wools can damage your knife and should be avoided for scrubbing.
+- Steel wool can damage your knife and should be avoided for scrubbing.

 - Store the knives in a dry and clean place like a countertop block or some special drawer or even magnetic strips in the kitchen.

 We hope that the misery of How to clean a kitchen knife is resolved till now.
-There’s no such rocket science involved in cleaning and maintaining the kitchen knives.
-But still there’s a secret tool that can clean your knives without you even touching the blade end of the knife.
-Just hold the knife from the grip and use a double sided bristles brush that has completely anti-slipping features.
-Oh, you can get a dual sided scrub too that makes scrubbing a sharp knife a lot more convenient.
+There’s no such rocket science involved in cleaning and maintaining kitchen knives.
+But still, there’s a secret tool that can clean your knives without you even touching the blade end of the knife.
+Just hold the knife from the grip and use a double-sided bristles brush that has completely anti-slipping features.
+Oh, you can get a dual-sided scrub too which makes scrubbing a sharp knife a lot more convenient.